 Toys Under $10

-Each of these wooden puzzles contain five to six pieces and each piece is labeled in braille to let you know which part of the animal you are holding (for example, for the elephant the pieces are front leg, back leg, body, shoulder, and trunk).
+Each of these wooden puzzles contain five pieces and each piece is labeled in braille to let you know which part of the vehicle you are holding.
+There are puzzles for a car, boat, motorcycle and airplane.

-You know those classic magnetic letters you used to play with on the refrigerator?
-These are exactly the same in the same bright colors you remember, but with braille added to each letter!
+You know those classic magnetic numbers you used to play with on the refrigerator?
+These are exactly the same in the same bright colors you remember, but with braille added to each number!

 Just like a regular Bingo board, but with braille!
 A great way to get everyone involved in family game of Bingo.
 Markers are included with the board.

 This spiral-bound book comes with twelve raised-line coloring pages with print and braille text plus a set of 6 watercolor paints.
 Each page also comes with a page protector.